What Should I Expect in a Job Interview

 Opening Minutes: Set the Tone

 If the interviewer begins with small talk, match their energy.
-Brief, authentic interest in the person’s role or the recent company milestone you researched signals engagement without oversharing.
+A brief, authentic interest in the person’s role or a recent company milestone you researched signals engagement without oversharing.

 Question Types and How to Respond

 Interviewers typically use four question styles.
-Recognize them and respond with the right structure.
+Recognise them and respond with the right structure.

 • Fact-Based Questions: “Tell me about your experience with X.” Answer with concise context, actions you took, and a riposte tying it to the role.

-• Behavioral Questions: “Tell me about a time when…” Use your STAR stories with clear metrics and an explicit application statement at the end.
+• Behavioural Questions: “Tell me about a time when…” Use your STAR stories with clear metrics and an explicit application statement at the end.

 • Situational Questions: “How would you handle…” Describe your logical approach and the team/communication steps you would take.